Wynncraft-Overhaul/installer/DOCS.md

 - `subtitle`: Name of modpack version
 - `tab_group`: The id of the tab the version will appear in.
 The id can be any non negative number. `0` is the default tab.
 - `tab_title`: The name of the tab.
+- `tab_color`: The background color of the boxes containing the modpack versions.
+In `#rrbbgg` format.
+- `tab_background`: The url of the background image for the tab.
 - `description`: This field is a html representation of the description show in the installer.
 - `uuid`: This field is a [UUID4](https://www.uuidgenerator.net/) and should be the same across all modpack versions.
 But different across branches/alt versions.
 - `icon`: If this field is set to `true` the installer will look for an `icon.png` in the modpack root.